“You’ve got a feeling lost inside; it just won’t let you go” – Noel Gallagher.

 Thanks to Justyna, Piotr and staff at the Link Hotel for reviving me on my journey here.
 It was an unhappy time when I arrived, but I got through it.

-My travel friend Karolina Mueller (fake name as the real friend had to be removed) hails from the town of Tczew, well specifically the village of Gręblin and she helped me out with some travel tips on this trip.
+My travel friend Karolina Wacdizka (fake name as the real “friend” had to be removed) hails from the town of Tczew, and another friend in the village of Gręblin who helped me out with some travel tips on this trip.
 Thanks Karolina!

 Here are some videos from my time backpacking in Tczew: